 Chapel Music Ministry

 The Chapel Music Ministry provides many opportunities to serve as music ministers for liturgies at Assumption College.
-The student Chapel Choir:
+The student Chapel Choir and Chapel Instrumentalists:

-- Sings for the 7pm Sunday Mass each week as well as other special services including Move-In Day Mass and the Mass of the Holy Spirit at the beginning of the academic year;
+- Lead the music at the 7pm Sunday Mass each week as well as other special services including Move-In Day Mass and the Mass of the Holy Spirit at the beginning of the academic year;

-- Sings annually for the Advent Service of Lessons and Carols
+- Lead the music at the annual Advent Service of Lessons and Carols

 The Chapel Choir also presents a Lenten concert including selections from Handel's Messiah.
 It has produced two CD recordings, "Rejoice and Be Glad" and "Gathered As One."